Stay Warm This Winter: How to Identify and Seal Drafts in Your Ohio Home

 Step 3: Insulate Electrical Outlets and Switches

 Believe it or not, air leaks can occur through electrical outlets and switches, especially on exterior walls.
-Install foam gaskets behind outlet and switch plates to reduce drafts.
+Here’s how to fix them:

 Step 4: Address Drafts from the Attic and Basement